 Choosing a Fertilizer

-To pick which fertilizer is right for you, you need to know a little about your soil and your plants.
+To pick which is the best organic fertilizer for vegetables for you, you need to know a little about your soil and your plants.
 For example, is your soil too acidic, or not acidic enough?
 Do you want your plants to produce more fruit or leaves?

 It is very helpful to know your soil’s pH, and the pH that the plants you wish to grow need in order to thrive.
 If you don’t know much about your soil’s acidity or alkilinity, you can purchase a soil test from your local garden center, university extension, or online.